 - Ethyl Cyanoacrylate: This is the most common type of cyanoacrylate used in lash adhesives today.
 The ethyl variety of cyanoacrylate is often thicker than other lash adhesives.
-It is associated with a fast drying time and many manufactures making ethyl cyanoacrylate based adhesives claim that the retention is up to 6 weeks.
+It is associated with a fast drying time and many manufacturers making ethyl cyanoacrylate-based adhesives claim that the retention is up to 6 weeks.

 - Butyl Cyanoacrylate: Another cyanoacrylate ester used in medical applications, butyl cyanoacrylate features a slower drying time than ethyl cyanoacrylate but produces less formaldehyde during the curing process.
 Butyl cyanoacrylate adhesives are commonly used in the medical field.

-- Ethoxyethyl cyanoacrylate: This variaty of cyyanoacrylate guarantees smoothness and flexibility of lash extensions atop natural lashes when affixed.
+- Ethoxyethyl cyanoacrylate: This variety of cyanoacrylate guarantees smoothness and flexibility of lash extensions atop natural lashes when affixed.
 It provides a soft feel.
-Out of the three, Ethoxyethyl cyanoacrylate glues will have the weekest bond and will take the longest to dry.
-However, they are also the most gentle glues and recommanded for sensitive clients.
+Out of the three, Ethoxyethyl cyanoacrylate glues will have the weakest bond and will take the longest to dry.
+However, they are also the most gentle glues and are recommended for sensitive clients.

 Poly Methyl Methacrylate

 The primary ingredient that makes the extension fiber stay fixed to your natural lashes owes it to PMMA or Poly Methyl Methacrylate.
 It’s an acrylic glass that shows mild stickiness.

 The rule of thumb is if an adhesive contains higher PMMA, the longer the hold.
 PMMA is so strong that it’s used for bone remodeling too.